jcari-dev/jQuery-Lol-Website/README.md

 ﻿# Welcome to Jorge's LoL Stat Website!
+### Development for this project is currently halted!
+Maybe will be redone using TypeScript!

 For my first project I attempted to create a League of Legends stat website using Riot Game's API and jQuery!